SystemsApproach/tcpcc/variants.rst

 of the scarce radio spectrum under widely varying conditions.
 Keeping the offered workload as high as possible, with deep queues, is a proven way to do that.
-This certainly made sense when broadband connectivity was the new service and voice/text were the dominant use cases, but today 5G is all about delivering good TCP performance.
+This certainly made sense when broadband connectivity was the new service and voice and text were the dominant use cases, but today 5G is all about delivering good TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section 3.2).
 But is there an opportunity for improvement?